Education Equity

 Public dollars for public schools

 Vermont has a longstanding commitment to providing quality public education to all, regardless of geography or status.
-Last year, however, the U.S. Supreme Court jeopardized those values, and put our state—and our students—in a difficult position.
+In 2022, however, the U.S. Supreme Court jeopardized those values, and put our state—and our students—in a difficult position.
 Given Vermont’s many small towns and rural areas, our education system has long relied on private schools to educate students living in places not served by public institutions, or “school choice towns.”

 For years, the State has paid public tuition to those independent schools, while trying to maintain appropriate safeguards.
 In Carson v.
 Makin (2022), the Supreme Court ruled that where states provide funding to private schools, they can no longer exclude religious schools from receiving public dollars.
 Carson marks a major shift—specifically, the First Amendment’s balancing of the right to religious expression on the one hand, and the right to be free from government establishment of religion on the other.